-Liposuction is a surgical procedure that uses a suction technique to remove fat from specific areas of the body, such as the abdomen, hips, thighs, buttocks, arms or neck.
-Liposuction also shapes (contours) these areas.
+Liposuction is a type of surgery.
+It uses suction to remove fat from specific areas of the body, such as the stomach, hips, thighs, buttocks, arms or neck.
+Liposuction also shapes these areas.
+That process is called contouring.
 Other names for liposuction include lipoplasty and body contouring.

-Liposuction isn’t typically considered an overall weight-loss method or a weight-loss alternative.
-If you're overweight, you're likely to lose more weight through diet and exercise or through bariatric procedures — such as gastric bypass surgery — than you would with liposuction.
+Liposuction isn’t considered an overall weight-loss method or a weight-loss alternative.
+People who are overweight can lose more weight through diet and exercise or through other kinds of surgery than with liposuction.

-You might be a candidate for liposuction if you have too much body fat in specific spots but otherwise have a stable body weight.
+Liposuction may work for you if you have a lot of body fat in specific places but otherwise have a stable body weight.